cykod/Quintus-website/public/guide/scenes.md

 Stages have been mentioned a few times already, but what actually are they?
 Well, the easiest way to think of a stage is as a container for a bunch of sprites and methods for letting you the developer interact with those sprites and letting those sprites interact with each other.

 You can have multiple stages active at once (in fact it's pretty common), but the main thing to note is that sprites from one stage will not interact with sprites from another stage.
-Each stage is independant.
+Each stage is independent.
 Sprites from different stages can listen for and trigger events on different stages and sprites in different stages, but for things like collision detection sprites in different stages won't see each other.

 The default stage, stage 0, is most commonly used for the main gameplay.
 Higher level stages are most commonly used for things like HUD elements and UI screens.
 Higher numbered stages render on top of lower numbered stages, although by default all stages share the same rendering context (this is something that can be overriden however).